 Welcome to the Colonial English Handbell Ringers’ web page.
 Our group has been delighting Washington audiences since 1991.
-We bring a 5-octave long set of nearly 80 bells from the White Chapel foundry in England and performs at concerts, festivals, weddings, fairs, and private functions – anywhere our unique and entertaining form of music is desired.
+We ring a set of nearly 80 bells from the White Chapel foundry in England and perform at concerts, festivals, weddings, fairs, and private functions – anywhere our unique and entertaining form of music is desired.
 Programs are traditionally 40-60 minutes in length, but can be tailored to particular requests.
 Beautifully costumed in Colonial, Renaissance, or traditional dress, we are a unique visual and auditory experience.

 Eastminster Presbyterian Church